 Sammohanam is a word that we don’t use in our day-to-day life.
 It might well drizzle into the pot of a song, but to popularize that sweet literary word through the title is akin to taking a gamble, I must say.

 The bedazzlement of the title, and the movie, is absolutely Aditi Rao Hydari.
 Mani Ratnam’s Kaatru Veliyidai made her look like a princess in distress, and Indraganti has chosen to turn the page around to give her character a few more embellishments.
+She still plays a damsel in distress, but on a different note, however.

 There’s a particular scene in this movie that appears almost an hour into the narrative that, I found, would speak volumes about our perception of women in the film industry.
 Sameera (Aditi) walks into the dining hall, casually, where Vijay (Sudheer Babu) is waiting for her.
 He gives her a top-to-bottom look (not the creepy one; the “oh, my god, you’re an angel” one).
 And, through P. G. Vinda’s camera, we are seeing what Vijay is witnessing and experiencing.
 The boy has, naturally, lost his stream of thoughts.
 Vijay, being a gentleman, pays a compliment and tries to act cool.
 His eyes, though, tell an interesting story.
 Is he looking at the heroine who’s staying at his house for a night, or is he gaping at the person he’s made friends with?
 He’s confused!